Configuring Network Names

 - Run uname -a and check that the hostname matches the output of the hostname command.

 - Run /sbin/ifconfig and note the value of inet addr in the eth0 (or bond0) entry, for example:

 $ /sbin/ifconfig eth0 Link encap:Ethernet HWaddr 00:0C:29:A4:E8:97 inet addr:172.29.82.176 Bcast:172.29.87.255 Mask:255.255.248.0 ...

-- Run host -v -t A `hostname` and make sure that hostname matches
+- Run host -v -t A `hostname` and verify that the output matches the hostname command.

-same IP address as reported by ifconfig for
+The IP address should be the same as reported by ifconfig for eth0 (or bond0):